 - Give an example of a bacterium in each class of Proteobacteria

 In 1987, the American microbiologist Carl Woese (1928–2012) suggested that a large and diverse group of bacteria that he called “purple bacteria and their relatives” should be defined as a separate phylum within the domain Bacteria based on the similarity of the nucleotide sequences in their genome.10 This phylum of gram-negative bacteria subsequently received the name Proteobacteria.
 It includes many bacteria that are part of the normal human microbiota as well as many pathogens.
 The Proteobacteria are further divided into five classes: Alphaproteobacteria, Betaproteobacteria, Gammaproteobacteria, Deltaproteobacteria, and Epsilonproteobacteria (Appendix D).

-The first class of Proteobacteria is the Alphaproteobacteria.
-The unifying characteristic of this class is that they are oligotrophs, organisms capable of living in low-nutrient environments such as deep oceanic sediments, glacial ice, or deep undersurface soil.
+The first class of Proteobacteria is the Alphaproteobacteria, many of which are obligate or facultative intracellular bacteria.
+Some species are characterized as oligotrophs, organisms capable of living in low-nutrient environments such as deep oceanic sediments, glacial ice, or deep undersurface soil.